Serena-28/Digital-twin/README.md

 ## Data
 The `data/` directory contains datasets used for digital twin experiments and model development, including:
-POWDER traffic data and Sionna data.
+- **POWDER traffic data** for traffic analysis
+- **Sionna data** for traffic and CSI prediction analysis

 These datasets support scenario prototyping, traffic modeling, and wireless prediction tasks in realistic digital twin settings.

 ## Privacy
 No personally identifiable information (PII) is used in this project.
 All data is either fully synthetic, or anonymized and aggregated